All Collections

 Updated over a week ago

 When a reply is received to an email you've sent, SendBoard adds a comment to the card containing the content of the email.
-The card doesn't move back to the Inbox list, because that might interfere with your board workflow or other automations.
+The card does not move back to the inbox list, because that might interfere with your board workflow or other automations.

-But you are able to use Butler to set up whatever type of action/notification works for you and your team.
+But, you may want to to add more obvious notifications.
+You can use Trello Automation to set up whatever type of action/notification works for you and your team.
 For example, when a new email comes in, set a label on the card or move it to the top of the current list.

 when a comment starting with "📩 [Email]" is posted to a card by @sendboardbot_xyz, move the card to the top of list "Inbox 📥"